0xERR0R/blocky/docs/configuration.md

 ## Bootstrap DNS configuration

-This DNS server is used to resolve upstream DoH and DoT servers that are specified as hostnames.
+This DNS server is used to resolve upstream DoH and DoT servers that are specified as host names.
 Useful if no system DNS resolver is configured, and to encrypt the bootstrap queries.

 | Parameter | Type                             | Mandatory                   | Default value | Description                          |